GSA/ficam-federation/_plan/00_index.md

 > Estimate the potential costs
 > Identify funding sources
 > Identify the potential risks
-* Identify stakeholders and obtain preliminary approval
+* Identify stakeholders and obtain preliminary approval<!--FICAM Roadmap list of Stakeholders is voluminous.
+How does PM identify which stakeholders must approve?-->
 * Obtain CIO, CISO, and CFO approval to proceed with your agency's federation project

 Once you get a green light: